Cllr Oisín O'Connor

 The initial planning application had 39 car parking spaces for commercial use (33 in the front car park and 6 in the rear car park).
 The planning granted on appeal has 49 car parking spaces (27 in the front car park, 10 in the rear car park and 12 in the basement car park for staff).
 This does seem tight, and would still be a reduction on what’s currently there, but it’s hard to tell how things might change over the coming years (more shopping deliveries, people shopping more locally etc.)

-You might also be interested in: Council proposing to take Inglenook Wood in charge
+You might also be interested in: Apart-hotel granted planning permission in Sandyford Business District

 Condition 10 of ABP’s decision allows construction to take place between 7am-7pm Monday to Friday and 8am-2pm on Saturdays, with no construction activity allowed on Sundays or public holidays.
 Before commencing, the developer has to have a Construction Management Plan (CMP) including noise, dust and road safety aspects, approved by the council’s Planning team.
 I have seen some of these CMPs rejected over the years for not being complete enough and the council are fairly swift to issue warnings and prosecutions if the CMP isn’t kept to.